Top 5 Reasons to Leverage Urethane Casting

-Urethane casting process relies on the use of silicone rubber to make the tools that are then injected with thermoset urethanes to create end-use parts.
-Materials options are wide-ranging in mechanical properties, colors and transparencies and can be suitable replacements for many common production engineering plastics.
+The Urethane casting process relies on the use of silicone rubber to make the tools that are then injected with thermoset urethanes to create end-use parts.
+Urethane casting materials options are wide-ranging in mechanical properties, colors and transparencies and can be suitable replacements for many common production engineering plastics.

 In an industry like automotive where there are layers of testing requiring builds and subsequent changes, the flexibility afforded from urethane casting can mean saving hundreds of thousands of dollars by avoiding expensive tool changes or even tool scrapping.
 With millions of dollars of tooling on the line, urethane casting is used in nearly every beta build in automotive.

-Larger plastic parts such as interior paneling or ducting are ideal because of the very large (i.e., expensive) production tools needed.
+Larger plastic parts such as interior paneling or ducting are ideal because of the very large and expensive production tools needed.

 Fathom’s urethane casting capabilities are some of the best in the industry, using a wide range of proven resins with the ability to create some of the largest parts needed.

-Color matching, material certification, texturing, polishing, plating are all options that can be used to make anything from basic functional parts to fully cosmetic production-ready parts.
+Color matching, material certification, and finishing techniques like texturing, polishing, plating are all options that can be used to make anything from basic functional parts to fully cosmetic production-ready parts.